Trachycarpus takil

-Trachycarpus takil, the Kumaon palm, is a fan palm tree that is endemic to the foothills of the Himalaya in southern Asia.
-It is very similar to Trachycarpus fortunei, the Windmill palm.
+Trachycarpus takil, the Kumaon palm, is a fan palm that is endemic to the foothills of the Himalaya in southern Asia.
+It is very similar to Trachycarpus fortunei.

 Distribution

 The palm tree is native to the Kumaon division of Uttarakhand Province in northwestern India, and into adjacent western Nepal.
 The palm grows at altitudes of 1800–2700 m and it receives snow and frost on a regular basis in its native habitat.

 Description

-Trachycarpus takil grows to 10–15 m tall, with a rough trunk covered in partial fiber from the old leaf bases as it sheds its fronds naturally leaving only a small part of the leaf bases on the trunk which also disappear in time.
+Trachycarpus takil grows to 10–15 m tall, with a rough trunk covered in partial fibre from the old leaf bases as it sheds its fronds naturally leaving only a small part of the leaf bases on the trunk which also disappear in time.

-It is one of the cold hardiest palms to produce a tall trunk, tolerating temperatures from -14 to -20 C and possibly more (no official studies have been made).
+Along with T. fortunei it is one of the cold hardiest palms to produce a tall trunk, tolerating temperatures from -14 to -20 C and possibly more, though no official studies have been made.
 However, leaf damage or total defoliation due to extreme temperatures is a possibility.

 It is easily distinguishable from Trachycarpus fortunei from its infancy by: